Crownstone-forks/bluenet/docs/INSTALL.md

 ## Prerequisites

+Follow steps A2-A5 of [this StackExchange answer](https://askubuntu.com/questions/355565/how-do-i-install-the-latest-version-of-cmake-from-the-command-line#answer-865294) to get the latest version of `cmake`

 Bluenet uses the `cmake` build system, `git` as versioning system, and `wget` to retrieve other files.

     sudo apt install cmake cclive gcc-arm-none-eabi git wget python3 python3-pip